 And the following considerations should also be kept in mind:

-- Exchange programs are ideally-suited for students during their third year of studies.
+- Exchange programs are ideally-suited for students during their second or third year of studies.
 This allows them to complete their 4000-level courses and specific degree requirements in their final year back at Mount Allison.

 - Students who are approved to participate in an exchange program in their final year should consult with the faculty program advisor to make sure that they can successfully satisfy their degree requirements with the courses they earn while on exchange.

 - Students who spend the winter term of their graduating year on exchange will not be eligible for graduation until the following October.

 - Graduating students who wish to participate on a study abroad program can do so by applying for re-admission to the University following Convocation.
 Regular Mount Allison tuition fees and changes will apply for all Mount Allison programs.

 Characteristics of a successful candidate

 - Someone who has a solid academic record at Mount Allison.
 This is especially important for the more competitive exchange program destinations where there are many applicants but only one or two exchange placements per year.